Society & Culture

 Hurkle-Durkle

-18th century Scottish term for lounging in bed long after it's time to get up.
+An 18th-century Scottish term for lounging in bed long after it's time to get up.
+A charming word for a universal guilty pleasure.

 Hygge